-6303.
-Apparel/Textile Quality Analysis Research (3) 6420.
-Seminar in Apparel and Textiles (3) 6982, 6983.
+6301.
+Issues and Strategies in Apparel/Textile 6303.
+Apparel/Textile Quality Analysis Merchandising (3) Research (3) 6302.
+International Production and Trade of 6420.
+Seminar in Apparel and Textiles (3) Apparel and Textiles (3) 6982, 6983.
 Internship in Apparel and Textiles (3,3)

-DEPARTMENT OF NUTRITION AND DIETETICS
+DEPARTMENT OF NUTRITION SCIENCE

-William Forsythe, Chairperson, 148 Rivers Building
+William Forsythe, Chair, 148 Rivers Building

-Post-baccalaureate programs offered in the Department of Nutrition and Dietetics include a dietetic internship program and a MS in nutrition.
+Post-baccalaureate programs offered in the Department of Nutrition Science include a dietetic internship program and a MS in nutrition.
 These programs can be combined and completed in two full years of study.
 More information is available for each program on the department homepage, www.ecu.edu/che/nutr.